sparksinfosec/redhat-certs/cheat_sheet/rhcsa_cheat_sheet.md

 * Managing Advanced Permissions
     * Three advanced permissions
     * Set User ID (SUID)
+        * ls -l (see SUID permission as an s at the execute (x) for user permissions)
     * Set Group ID (SGID)
+        * shows as an s at the position where you normally find the group execute permission
+        * Lowercase s indicates both SGID and execute are set
+        * Uppercase S means only SGID is set
     * Sticky Bit
+        * Shows as T at the position where you normally see execute permission for others
+        * Lowercase t indicates that sticky bit + execute permissions for the other entity are set
+        * Uppercase T indicates that only sticky bit is set
+    * RHCSA objectives specifically mentions being able to use SGID to create a shared group dir
+* Applying Advanced Permissions
+    *